 Professional services sector

-Professional services including, inter alia, lawyers, notaries, architects and accountants, can benefit from eID and trust services through the digitisation of their business processes.
+Professional services including, lawyers, notaries, architects and accountants, among others, can benefit from eID and trust services through the digitisation of their business processes.
 In their interaction with other businesses and customers professional services rely heavily on trust between the different parties involved.